ljsinclair/featurebase-docs/_includes/com-ingest/com-ingest-kafka-summary.md

+FeatureBase has four import methods for Kafka data:

+* Kafka
+* Kafka consumer
+* Kafka static
+* Kafka delete

-The `molecula-ingest-kafka` ingest tool:
+In all cases, the FeatureBase ingest tool:
-* streams and reads Avro-encoded records from an Apache Kafka topic over HTTPS
+* Streams and reads Avro-encoded records from an Apache Kafka topic over HTTPS
+* Decodes the records
-* decodes the records using the Confluent Schema Registry
+* Converts the records to FeatureBase Streaming Bitmap format
-* copies the data into the target FeatureBase index
+* Writes the converted records to the target database table